Where Smart Architects Manage Risk®

 The AIA Trust is one of the largest enterprises allied with The American Institute of Architects and currently maintains more than 10,000 policies and plans––many serving additional members within firms and member families, with a dollar volume of more than $100 million managed by AIA Trust providers.
+In addition, the AIA Trust resources are accessed tens of thousands of times annually to assist members in their practices.
 The AIA Trust operates on a break-even basis, using no AIA dues dollars and reimbursing the AIA for all overhead costs.
 The net of operating expenses is frequently invested in AIA Member and Component activities and benefits, including the development of practice resources.
 For a complete listing of all AIA Trust practice resources, click here.

 Terrence O’Neal, FAIA, Trustee

 Anne Marie Decker, FAIA, Trustee

 Amy Slattery, AIA, Trustee

 It shall be the purpose and the policy of the AIA Trust to develop and make available at the greatest possible value, insurance and benefit programs for members and components of the American Institute of Architects; and to serve as a risk management resource for the practice of architecture in cooperation with the Institute.